-- Remove the two screws, which secure the taillamp assembly. - Remove the taillamp assembly by pulling it straight back until the two posts disengage from the grommets. - Remove the bulb socket from the taillamp assembly by turning it counterclockwise.
+- Remove and retain both screws attaching the taillamp assembly to the vehicle body. - Pull the taillamp assembly straight back to detach it from the vehicle body.
+Take care that the cable duct remains in place. - 3.
+Remove the bulb socket from the taillamp assembly.

-- 5. Remove the bulb by pulling it straight out. - 6.
-Install a new bulb into the bulb socket. - Install the bulb socket into the taillamp assembly by turning it clockwise. - 8.
-Install the taillamp assembly and tighten the two screws.
+- Remove the old bulb from the bulb socket by pulling it straight out. - Insert a new bulb into the bulb socket. - Install the bulb socket into the taillamp asembly. - Install the taillamp assembly to the vehicle body with the two screws.